Let's Explore Kubernetes:

 Next Section

-Let's learn how to standardise the preparation of code with Containers.
+Let's learn how to package application code and dependencies with Containers.

 Next Containers